tmgrgg/localvsglobaluncertainty/README.md

 This is my master's research project, supervised by Hippolyt Ritter and David Barber at the UCL Centre for AI.
 I am currently working on an video to explain what the project was about and what I did.
 If you're reading this, it's not ready yet :(.
 Sorry about that!
-In the meantime, I recommend reading the introductory chapter of my report (report_localglobal.pdf) to get a high-level idea.
+In the meantime, if you are for whatever reason interested I recommend reading the introductory chapter of my report (report_localglobal.pdf) to get a high-level idea.

 ## Codebase references: